 Some would say that I’m being foolish by not having a big savings; that I am unprotected.
 However, I find security in giving all I have, fostering deeply connected relationships, and being resourceful.
 In my opinion money is largely an illusion of security, especially if you have no one that loves you.
 I’ve come to feel that the more I give of myself to humanity and the environment the more secure I feel.
 I believe that in hard times my friends would help, just as I would help them.
 And I believe in abundance not scarcity.

 I truly believe that I can be a contributing member of society without working for money.
 I know many would say that if I’m not paying taxes I’m not contributing, however, I think taxes are just one of the many ways to contribute to society.
 I honestly believe that my hard work and dedication to my fellow Americans is worth far more than what I could pay in income taxes if I worked for the dollar instead.
-If I didn’t truly believe this then I’d be working for money to pay taxes because I can say from the bottom of my heart that I am here to serve the people of America.
+If I didn’t truly believe this then I’d be working for money to pay taxes because I can say from the bottom of my heart that I am here to serve the people of the United States.
 For those who don’t know this, you only have to pay taxes on money that you earn so if you are not earning money then you don’t have to pay federal or state taxes.
-Also for those who think that the richest people in America pay the most taxes I strongly encourage you to do some research.
+Also for those who think that the richest people in the United States pay the most taxes I strongly encourage you to do some research.
 Many of the largest American corporations work loopholes to not pay a single cent in taxes.

 My work can actually save taxpayers vast quantities of money.
 For example, Americans spend hundreds of billions in taxes per year on disposing of trash.
 I’m teaching people (tax payers and non-tax payers) how to live a life that creates less trash.
 My work, along with many of the nonprofits out there that I support could save taxpayers far more money than I could ever pay in taxes.